Adam Kellerman: Wheelchair tennis

-Kellerman is a wheelchair tennis player.
+Adam Kellerman is a wheelchair tennis player.
 When playing, he follows the same rules as his able-bodied counterparts except the ball is allowed to bounce twice.
 He started playing tennis in December 2006, and took up the sport full-time in 2011.

 Kellerman first represented Australia in 2007, and was a member of Australia's junior national team in 2007 and 2008.
 In 2008, he played some doubles matches with Ben Weekes.

 At the beginning of 2012, Kellerman was ranked 61st in the world.
 By June 2012, he was ranked 29th in the world and number two in Australia.
 He had worked hard to improve his ranking over the course of the year because only the top 46 ranked players in the world qualified for the Paralympics.
 In the last half of 2011 and first half of 2012, he participated in 21 different competitions.

 Kellerman was selected to represent Australia at the 2012 Summer Paralympics in London, United Kingdom, in the men's singles and the doubles event where he teamed up with Ben Weekes.
 The Games were his first.
-He was twenty-one years old at the Games.
+He was twenty-two years old at the Games.
 Prior to competing at the 2012 Summer Paralympics, he had only played wheelchair tennis for five and a half years.

 He made the round of 16 in the men's singles and doubles at the London Games.

-At the 2016 Rio Paralympics, Kellerman lost to Gustavo Fernández (ARG) 0–2 (1–6, 2–6) in the Men's Singles round of 16 and in the Men's Doubles with Ben Weekes lost in the round of 16.
+Leading up to the 2016 Rio Paralympics, Kellerman reached his career high ranking of 8 in the world.
+Soon afterwards he injured his right shoulder which almost ended his chances of competing in Rio.
+He ended up making it although not at full fitness.
+Kellerman lost to Gustavo Fernández (4 in the world) (ARG) 0–2 (1–6, 2–6) in the Men's Singles round of 16 and in the Men's Doubles with Ben Weekes lost in the round of 16.